Peter Sidorkiewicz

-Peter Paul Sidorkiewicz (born June 29, 1963) is a Polish-born Canadian former professional ice hockey goaltender.
+Peter Paul Sidorkiewicz (born June 29, 1963) is a Polish-Canadian former professional ice hockey goaltender.
 Sidorkiewicz played in the National Hockey League (NHL) with the Hartford Whalers, Ottawa Senators, and New Jersey Devils, representing the Wales Conference in the 1993 NHL All-Star Game.
-Since retiring as a player, Sidorkiewicz has worked for the Norfolk Admirals of the ECHL as a coach and player personnel director.
+Since retiring as a player, Sidorkiewicz has worked as a coach for the Erie Otters of the Ontario Hockey League, Dornbirner EC of the Austrian Hockey League and the Norfolk Admirals of the ECHL.

+Early life

+Sidorkiewicz was born on June 29, 1963 in Dąbrowa Białostocka, Poland, but moved to Oshawa, Ontario, Canada, with his family when he was three years old.
+He grew up playing softball and it was not until one of his coaches suggest he try ice hockey out at the age of 10.
+Sidorkiewicz played minor hockey in Oshawa and won an Ontario Bantam Championship in 1977.

 Junior hockey

 Oshawa Generals (1980–1984)

-Sidorkiewicz joined the Oshawa Generals of the OHL in 1980–81, going 3–3–0 with a 4.68 GAA in seven games.
+Sidorkiewicz joined the Oshawa Generals of the Ontario Hockey League (OHL) in 1980–81, winning three, losing three and no ties (3–3–0) with a 4.68 goals against average (GAA) in seven games.
 Sidorkiewicz also saw some playing time in the post-season, going 2–2 with a 4.51 GAA in five games.
 Sidorkiewicz saw his playing time increase during the 1981–82 season, playing in 29 games with the Generals, earning a 14–11–1 record with a 4.75 GAA.
 Sidorkiewicz would only see action in one playoff game, going 0–0 with a 4.62 GAA in 13 minutes of playing time.

 He became the Generals starting goaltender in 1982–83, as in 60 games, Sidorkiewicz posted a 36–20–3 record with a 3.61 GAA.
-In the playoffs, Sidorkiewicz helped lead the Generals to the J. Ross Robertson Cup by posting a 15–1–1 record with a 3.68 GAA in 17 games, as the Generals qualified for the 1983 Memorial Cup.
-In the Memorial Cup, Oshawa would make it to the final game, however, lost to the Portland Winterhawks.
+In the playoffs, Sidorkiewicz helped lead the Generals to the J. Ross Robertson Cup as OHL playoff champions by posting a 15–1–1 record with a 3.68 GAA in 17 games, as the Generals qualified for the 1983 Memorial Cup.
+In the Memorial Cup, Oshawa would make it to the final game.
+However, they lost to the Portland Winterhawks with Cam Neely netting a hat trick on Sidorkiewicz in the game.
 In the tournament, Sidorkiewicz had a 3–2 record with a 5.12 GAA in five games.
+He was named to the 1983 Memorial Cup all-star team alongside teammates Joe Cirella and John MacLean.
+Sidorkiewicz and fellow netminder and teammate Jeff Hogg won the Dave Pinkney Trophy in the OHL for lowest goals against average.

 Sidorkiewicz returned to the Generals for the 1983–84 season, going 28–21–1 with a 5.06 GAA in 52 games with Oshawa.
-In the post-season, he had a 3–4 record with a 3.86 GAA in seven games, as the Generals lost in the quarter-finals.
+In the post-season, he had a 3–4 record with a 3.86 GAA in seven games, as the Generals were swept by the Ottawa 67's in the quarter-finals.